openwisp/openwisp-utils/docs/developer/admin-theme.rst

 +++++++++++++++++++++++++++++++++++++++++++++++

-This function allows sending email in both plain text and HTML version (using the template and logo that can be customised using :ref:`OPENWISP_EMAIL_TEMPLATE <openwisp_email_template>` and :ref:`OPENWISP_EMAIL_LOGO <openwisp_email_logo>` respectively).
+This function allows sending email in both plain text and HTML version (using the template and logo that can be customized using :ref:`OPENWISP_EMAIL_TEMPLATE <openwisp_email_template>` and :ref:`OPENWISP_EMAIL_LOGO <openwisp_email_logo>` respectively).